 Truth is, I have asked myself that same question before.
 And there are some points to consider why you should and why shouldn't ask for this benefit.
 Let me explain.

-You shouldn’t ask because you are a freelancer not an employee
+You shouldn't ask because you are a freelancer, not an employee

 Terminologies can sometimes be confusing so to get things straight, let's define a couple of things.

 a.
-Employee – Business Dictionary defines employee as: “An individual who works part-time or full-time under a contract of employment, whether oral or written, express or implied, and has recognized rights and duties.
+Employee – Business Dictionary defines an employee as: “An individual who works part-time or full-time under a contract of employment, whether oral or written, express or implied, and has recognized rights and duties.
 Also called worker.”
 On the other hand

 Employers shall pay to all their rank-and-file employees a thirteenth-month pay not later than December 24 of every year.